We take a look at some of the best VPNs for Apple TV and how to use an Apple TV VPN on a router.

 By forcing your Apple TV to send DNS requests to a different server in another country, the content on these websites can be unblocked.
 It won’t slow down your connection like a full-on VPN, but it’s not quite as private or foolproof as a VPN, either.

 Apple TVs come with built-in support for users who want to hard code their own DNS servers.
 ExpressVPN’s MediaStreamer feature is perfect for this, as it lets you use the VPN service’s DNS servers separately from the VPN itself.
-Here’s how to set DNS servers on Apple TV 4, and older models should be similar:
+Here’s how to set DNS servers on Apple TV 4 and later:

 - On the Main menu, click Settings > Network

-- Your network configuration will appear.
+- Find your current network.
 Select Configure DNS > Manual

 - Enter the DNS address from MediaStreamer or whatever DNS provider you’re using.
 It should be a string of numbers and decimals.